-MyEducationQuest is a new portal on EducationQuest’s website that will make it easier for students to access ScholarshipQuest and Activities Resume.
+MyEducationQuest is a portal on EducationQuest’s website that will make it easier for students to access ScholarshipQuest and Activities Resume.
 This free database contains over 2,000 Nebraska-based scholarships.
 This site is a secure site and your personal information will be kept confidential.
+Please note:

 - If you don’t have one, check out free services such as Gmail, Yahoo and Hotmail.